Law, Government, Business & Science

 It did not.

-The Supreme Court's current official pages make that clear in a quieter way.
+The Supreme Court's official pages make that clear in a quieter way.
 The Court's "Justices" page shows the present membership, and the Federal Judicial Center's Supreme Court roster shows the historical sequence.
 Read together in 2026, they reveal a simple fact: after Ginsburg's death in 2020 and Breyer's retirement in 2022, Elena Kagan is now the only Jewish justice serving on the Court.

 That does not erase the larger history.
 It does remind readers that representation can expand, plateau, and narrow again.